All the Apple iOS updates announced at WWDC, from dark mode to the Health upgrade

 On top of all these improvements, Apple says it’s squashing bugs and optimizing performance even on older iPhones, just as it did with iOS 12 last year.
 The company says app launches will be twice as fast, and FaceID unlocks 30% faster.
 Apple’s also changing the way App Store updates work, so they’ll be 60% smaller than before.
 Although Apple presumably wants people to buy its latest and greatest phones, the company also wants to hit back against claims of planned obsolescence.

-The only catch is that iPhone 6 and iPhone 5S users won’t be eligible for iOS 13, which will require an iPhone 7 and newer.
+The only catch is that iPhone 6 and iPhone 5S users won’t be eligible for iOS 13, which will require an iPhone 6s or newer.
 Look for the update to land this fall.